 Stem cell storage is available to anyone who would like to store their baby’s umbilical cord stem cells.
-Cryo-Save has multiple cost options and interest-free payment plans from as little as R250 per month to store cord blood and R350 per month for storing both cord blood and tissue.
+Cryo-Save has multiple cost options and interest-free payment plans available.
+Click here for details on pricing and payment options.

 Myth 2: All stem cells are the same

 Stem cells are the body’s internal repair system.
 It continuously replaces dead or diseased cells with new, healthy cells to ensure normal function of the body.